ibm-cloud-docs/resiliency/best-practices.md

 Consider how you can develop application code to make a switching to a disaster recover site easier.
 For example, avoid hardcoding connection strings or other configurations that might change as a result of connecting to alternative resources.

-## Choose the right tools
+## Choose the proper tools
 {: #work-with-the-cloud}

 Think of {{site.data.keyword.cloud_notm}} as a toolbox with a set of tools or services that you can use to deploy and run workloads.
-To use any tool properly, you need to understand what it can and can't do, and choose the right one.
+To use any tool properly, you need to understand what it can and can't do, and choose the correct one.
 If you try to use a tool for a job that it wasn't designed for, something can go wrong.
 When you design your resiliency plan, understand in as much detail as possible the services that your workload uses, what their capabilities are, and their limits.
 If a service makes can't meet your RTO or RPO objectives, consider other services or tools that might help close the gap.
-Also consider whether the objectives that you set are realistic, or whether you are introducing undue complexity and cost into your solution for little real gain.
+Also consider whether the objectives that you set are realistic, or whether you are introducing undue complexity and cost into your solution for only minor gain.

 ## Take backups before you make changes
 {: #backup-before-changes}